Weber State Undertakes Strategic Planning Process in 2020

 Dr. John Welty with AASCU-Penson has agreed to facilitate the process of developing an updated strategic plan for our institution.
 Dr. Welty served as president of California State University, Fresno, and has engaged in strategic planning processes in the state of Utah.
-Dr. Welty has developed a timeline for the strategic planning process, with the goal of having a new plan in place by January 2021.
+Dr. Welty has developed a timeline for the strategic planning process, with the goal of having a new plan in place by Spring 2021.

-Dr. Welty facilitated meetings with stakeholders April 13-14 via Zoom.
+Dr. Welty facilitated meetings with stakeholders in April via Zoom.

-The University Planning Council will form a sub-committee to review the data collected from these strategic planning sessions and other data pertinent to the planning process.
-The UPC will reconvene on June 1 to hear the report of that committee so it can compare that data to the university’s foundational statements before fall semester 2020 begins.
+The University Planning Council (UPC) formed a sub-committee to review the data collected from these strategic planning sessions and other data pertinent to the planning process.